| | Contract let to clean up White Alice site

 Native Development Corp., and Anchorage Enterprises are also working on

 the Anvil Mountain project.
-The project includes:

 Cleaning soil containing diesel fuel; removing concrete that contains the